Vilhelm Herold

-Vilhelm Christoffer Herold (born March 19, 1865, in Hasle, Bornholm – died December 15, 1937, in Copenhagen) was an operatic tenor, voice teacher, and theatre director.
+Vilhelm Christoffer Herold (born March 19, 1865 – December 15, 1937) was an operatic tenor, voice teacher, and theatre director.
 Herold created the role of David in Carl Nielsen's opera Saul og David in 1902).

 Career

-Herold he made his stage debut on February 10, 1893, in the title role of Gounod's Faust at the Royal Theatre in Copenhagen.
+Herold was born in Hasle, Bornholm.
+He made his stage debut on February 10, 1893, in the title role of Gounod's Faust at the Royal Theatre in Copenhagen.
 However, he also sang throughout Europe, including a command performance for King Edward VII at Buckingham Palace in 1905.
 The previous year, he had made his Covent Garden debut in the title role of Lohengrin.
 He also sang at the 1893 World's Fair in Chicago.